autonomical1/ObsidianBackup/12th Grade/Modern Physics/Relativity.md

 	- There are two problems with this scenario:
 		- Space bound twin must accelerate in order to turn around for the return voyage to the earth which means that their reference frame is not always inertial.
 		- *Length contraction* will also occur.

+## The Relativistic Doppler Effect
+- Recall tha tfor sound, if there is relative motion between the source of the sound and the observer, the frequency detected by th